WolframAlpha

-WolframAlpha (/ˈwʊlf.rəm/, WUULF-rəm) is an answer engine developed by Wolfram Research.
-It is offered as an online service that answers factual queries by computing answers from externally sourced data.
+WolframAlpha (Note: /ˈwʊlf.rəm/, WUULF-rəm) is an online knowledge engine developed by Wolfram Research, released in 2009.
+It is offered as an online service that answers queries by computing answers from externally sourced data.

 History

 Launch preparations for WolframAlpha began on May 15, 2009, at 7:00 pm CDT with a live broadcast on Justin.tv.
 The plan was to publicly launch the service a few hours later.
 However, there were issues due to extreme load.
 The service officially launched on May 18, 2009, receiving mixed reviews.

 The engine is based on Wolfram's earlier product Wolfram Mathematica, a technical computing platform.
 The coding is written in Wolfram Language, a general multi-paradigm programming language, and implemented in Mathematica.
-WolframAlpha gathers data from academic and commercial websites such as the CIA's The World Factbook, the United States Geological Survey, a Cornell University Library publication called All About Birds, Chambers Biographical Dictionary, Dow Jones, the Catalogue of Life, CrunchBase, Best Buy, and the FAA to answer queries.
+WolframAlpha gathers data from websites such as the CIA's The World Factbook, the United States Geological Survey, a Cornell University Library publication called All About Birds, Chambers Biographical Dictionary, Dow Jones, the Catalogue of Life, CrunchBase, Best Buy, and the FAA to answer queries.

 On February 8, 2012, WolframAlpha Pro was released, offering users additional features for a monthly subscription fee.

 Usage

 Users submit queries and computation requests via a text field.
-WolframAlpha then computes answers and relevant visualizations from a knowledge base of curated, structured data that come from other sites and books.
-It can respond to particularly phrased natural language fact-based questions.
+WolframAlpha then computes answers and relevant visualizations from a knowledge base of structured data that comes from other sites and books.
+It can respond to natural language fact-based questions.
 It displays its "Input interpretation" of such a question, using standardized phrases.
 It can also parse mathematical symbolism and respond with numerical and statistical results.